danielmeneses/graphql-authorization/readme.md

 /* Output:
 {
   isAllowed: false,
-  message: 'User with roles [customer] are not authorized to access resources: query.$out.books.$in.id; query.$out.books.$out.id.'
+  message: 'User with roles [customer] is not authorized to access resources: query.$out.books.$in.id; query.$out.books.$out.id.'
 }
 */
 ```